Industry Expectations and Skill Demands in Quantum Software Testing: Method

 \subsection{Data Collection}

-The data collection process occurred in early 2025 and followed three complementary strategies designed to ensure coverage and reliability:
+The data collection took place between August and October 2025, and followed three complementary strategies designed to ensure coverage and reliability:

-\begin{enumerate} \item \textbf{Job Portals:} We performed keyword-based searches on major job portals (e.g., LinkedIn, Indeed, and Glassdoor), retrieving a total of \textbf{9,818 postings}.
-These results included a wide range of positions across the quantum technology ecosystem. \item \textbf{Company Websites:} In parallel, we examined the official career pages of companies known for quantum software or hardware development (e.g., IBM, Google, Microsoft, Rigetti, and Xanadu).
-This strategy added \textbf{352 postings} not indexed by job portals. \item \textbf{Data Validation:} We removed duplicates during collection and conducted peer validation to confirm the consistency of the retrieved postings and ensure that all belonged to the software domain. \end{enumerate}
+\begin{enumerate} \item \textbf{Job Portals:} We performed keyword-based searches on major job portals (LinkedIn, Indeed, Glassdoor, Zip Recruiter, Jooble, Flexjobs, JobLeads, Quantum Jobs US and Workday), retrieving a total of \textbf{9,818 postings}.
+These results included a wide range of positions across the quantum technology ecosystem.
+We used "Quantum" as the main keyword, and complemented the search with specific technologies keywords (Qiskit, Cirq, Q\#, QDK, PennyLane, QuTiP, D-Wave, OceanSDK, Quill, PyQuill, OpenQuasm).

+\item \textbf{Company Websites:} In parallel, we examined the official career pages of companies known for quantum software or hardware development (e.g., IBM, Google, Microsoft, Rigetti, and Xanadu).
+This strategy added \textbf{352 postings} not indexed by job portals.

+\item \textbf{Data Validation:} We removed duplicates during collection and conducted peer validation to confirm the consistency of the retrieved postings and ensure that all belonged to the software domain. \end{enumerate}